AEW WrestleDream lineup: The updated card for Saturday's pay-per-view event - Pro Wrestling Dot Net

 -(Pre-Show) Atlantis Jr. vs. Brian Cage for the ROH TV Title

-Powell’s POV: The winner of Willow Nightingale vs. Britt Baker on Tuesday’s Dynamite will earn the right to challenge May for the AEW Women’s Championship.
-Join me for my live review on Saturday starting with the Zero Hour pre-show or the start of the main card at 7CT/8ET.
+Powell’s POV: Swerve Strickland will also make his return on Saturday.
+Willow Nightingale won a four-way on Tuesday’s Dynamite to earn the right to challenge May for the AEW Women’s Championship.
+Join me for my live review on Saturday starting with the Zero Hour pre-show at 5:30CT/6:30ET or the start of the main card at 7CT/8ET.
 Jake Barnett and I will team up for a same night audio review for Dot Net Members (including our Patreon patrons).

 Be the first to comment